CASCAIDr stands for the Centre for Adults’ Social Care – Advice, Information and Dispute Resolution...

 It operates online, in a virtual space, and has no employees at all – just unpaid trustees/directors, and volunteers.
 It uses self-employed caseworkers who are informal experts in the Care Act, and health, social care and human rights law in general.
 We will work alongside barristers doing direct public access work and solicitors from affiliated law firms offering free pro bono work.

 Since none of us can know, now, whether any one of us will end up dependent or lacking in capacity, CASCAIDr’s point is that everyone needs health and social care services to be allocated lawfully, rationally and fairly.

-Donations for the launch, and the purchase of packages of advice and training materials, can now be made.
+Donations to keep us going past our first successful year, and the purchase of packages of advice and training materials, can now be made.

 We want enlightened business-savvy housing, health and social care providers, law firms and advocacy organisations all to contribute and/or invest in training packages.

 Care providers’ financial security and sustainability is directly related to CCGs’ and local authorities’ awareness (or otherwise) of people’s legal rights to a decent care package.
 A personal budget from Health or the council has a direct impact on the fee being paid to the provider.